Jake Worth

 Workplaces are distracting.
 In today’s workplace, thinking about just one thing, for any amount of time, is rare.

-Yet workers produce value because most problems aren’t hard.
+Yet workers produce value every day because most problems aren’t hard.
 Emoji or SVG?
 Accept or reject the story?
 These can be solved with minimal attention.

-When you encounter a hard problem and use this technique, it’s something like hysterical strength.
-You’re just applying more of the immense power your mind has.
+When you encounter a hard problem and use this technique, it’s something like hysterical strength for your mind.
+You’re just applying a little more of the immense power your mind always has in reserve.

 Conclusion